zmlmhdn/TASK-1/README.md

 - using WASDX keys to move the robot in the simulation
 - W: forward, A: left, X: backward, D: right, S: stop

+# Issues faced and how to fix them
+1. Packages not installed
+    - check for uninstalled package for ROS2 especially:
+    - $ sudo apt install update

+2. Rviz2 not showing the laser scan and sync with the Gazebo
+    - running commands 1 by 1 accordingly with the turtlebot3 website guide

+# Team member's name

+Azmil bin Mohyidin